Planck 2013 results. XXI. All-sky Compton parameter power spectrum and high-order statistics: The reconstructed all-sky tSZ map

 \subsection{Reconstructed Compton parameter $y$ map}

 Figure~\ref{fig:planck_y_map} shows the reconstructed \Planck\ all-sky Compton parameter map for {\tt NILC} (top panel) and {\tt MILCA} (bottom panel).
 For display purposes, the maps are filtered using the procedure described in Sect.~\ref{sec:higorderstat}.
 Clusters appear as positive sources: the Coma cluster and Virgo supercluster are clearly visible near the north Galactic pole.
-As mentioned above, the Galactic plane is masked in both maps, leaving 67\% of sky.
-Other weaker and more compact clusters are visible in the zoomed region of the Southern cap shown in the bottom panel of Fig.~\ref{fig:planck_y_map_zoom}.
+As mentioned above, the Galactic plane is masked in both maps, leaving 67\% of the sky.
+Other weaker and more compact clusters are visible in the zoomed region of the Southern cap, shown in the bottom panel of Fig.~\ref{fig:planck_y_map_zoom}.
 Strong Galactic and extragalactic radio sources show up as negative bright spots on the maps and were masked prior to any scientific analysis, as discussed below in Sect.~\ref{subsec:pointsourcecont}.
 Residual Galactic contamination is also visible around the edges of the masked area; extra masking was performed to avoid this highly contaminated area.
-The difference of contrast observed between the {\tt NILC} and {\tt MILCA} maps comes both from differences in the noise and instrumental systematic contribution (the {\tt NILC} map is slightly noisier but less affected by systematic effect and foreground emissions than the {\tt MILCA} map, as discussed in Sect.~\ref{subsec:forecont}) and from the differences in the filtering applied for display purpose to the original Compton parameter maps, as discussed in Sect.~\ref{methods:1D PDF}.
+The apparent difference of contrast observed between the {\tt NILC} and {\tt MILCA} maps comes from differences in the instrumental noise and foreground contamination (the {\tt NILC} map is slightly noisier but less affected by residual foreground emission than the {\tt MILCA} map, as discussed in Sect.~\ref{subsec:forecont}) and from the differences in the filtering applied for display purposes to the original Compton parameter maps, as discussed in Sect.~\ref{methods:1D PDF}.

-In addition to the full Compton parameter maps, we also produce the so-called FIRST and LAST Compton parameter maps from the first and second halves of the survey rings (i.e., pointing periods).
+In addition to the full Compton parameter maps, we also produce the so-called ``FIRST'' and ``LAST'' Compton parameter maps from the first and second halves of the survey rings (i.e., pointing periods).
 These maps are used for the power spectrum analysis in~Sect.~\ref{sec:powerspec}.